-From tips on the many ways you can prepare yourself to a list of things you need to bring along on the day, read on for all you need to know about passing your practical driving test.
+From tips to prepare yourself to what you need to bring with you on the day, here’s all you need to know about passing your practical driving test.

 How many lessons do I need?